takumi0706/google-calendar-mcp/README.md

 npm run dev
 ```

-## Changes in version 0.1.3
+## Changes in version 0.1.4

-- Updated to use the latest MCP SDK
+- Updated to use the official McpServer interface from the SDK
-- Improved error handling and server initialization
+- Switched to StdioServerTransport for improved Claude Desktop compatibility
-- Fixed type definitions and API compatibility
+- Fixed TypeScript type errors and improved type definitions
-- Enhanced tool definitions
+- Simplified tool schema definitions
+- Added better connection handling with fallback TCP server
+- Enhanced error handling and logging

 ## License